House (2008 film): Plot

 Emotionally tormented by the visions, stalked by the homicidal Wayside staff, and under constant threat from the Tin Man, all four guests succumb to the various pressures and start to turn on each other.
 Shortly after they discover that the staff worships the Devil, Jack is split into two identical people; each seems to think of himself as the "real" Jack, yet each bleeds black mist when injured, making it impossible for anyone to figure out which is the real Jack and which is the doppelganger.

 The couples almost escape when they are aided by Officer Lawdale (the same state trooper who had given bad directions to Jack and Stephanie), but they are recaptured when Lawdale turns out to be working with the Wayside staff.
 Lawdale and the Wayside staff try to force the couples to appease the Tin Man by choosing one of themselves to kill.
 Past tensions initially lead the viewer to believe that Randy will resolve the situation by killing Jack, but he instead turns the gun on Susan with Leslie yelling at him to kill her.
 Jack hits the table Randy is standing on and the shot is deflected.
 Leslie grabs a knife and accidentally stabs Randy after seeing a hallucination of her uncle.
 In retaliation, Randy shoots Leslie and they both die.
 Jack and Stephanie watch as Lawdale turns the gun on Susan.
 Susan tells them Melissa is safe and loves them both.
 Lawdale shoots and Susan is hit.
 Jack and Stephanie run to Susan's body as light emits from the bullet hole.
 Jack and Stephanie force Susan's light at Lawdale and destroy him.

-Finally able to escape the inn, Jack and Stephanie trek back to their car, where they discover their bodies, as well as the dead bodies of Leslie and Randy while police officers and EMT's talk about the crash of their two vehicles.
+Finally able to escape the inn, Jack and Stephanie trek back to their car, where they discover their bodies, as well as the dead bodies of Leslie and Randy while police officers and EMTs talk about the crash of their two vehicles.
 Jack and Stephanie realize that their entire experience at the inn was a shared out of body experience.
 As their souls re-enter their bodies, Jack and Stephanie wake up and are taken away in an ambulance.
 They are watched over by a resurrected Susan, who observes that their love for each other has been reawakened by the events at the Wayside Inn.
 As the couple ride off in an ambulance, Jack looks out the window to see Lawdale laughing at him from the front gate of the Wayside, with the caretakers watching out of an upstairs window.